 It’s a convenient solution that is simply more interesting to consume than a traditional pdf press release.
 Break up blocks of text with audio recordings, high-resolution images, or video, and ensure that you capture your audience's attention from start to end.

-Just like any gripping web content, newsrooms also make it easy for users to share your content on other platforms—Reddit, Twitter, you name it, your story can be shared there, further maximizing your chance of coverage and reaching new audiences.
+Just like any gripping web content, newsrooms also make it easy for users to share your content on other platforms — Reddit, Twitter, you name it, your story can be shared there, further maximizing your chance of coverage and reaching new audiences.

-4. Appeal to Gen Z
+4. Online press rooms help you to appeal to Gen Z

 Speaking of new audiences, if you want to sell to Gen Z, you need to show them your values in action.
 Unlike the generations before them, ethical considerations are at the heart of their consumption, and they don’t differentiate between brands and their perceived impact on the world around them.
 Thankfully, according to McKinsey Gen Z are also communaholics which means they want to hear from you.